Updated: Jan 12

 Step 4: Practice Several Past Exam Questions on a Single Examinable Area One After the Other

 After teaching our students the optimal exam technique for a particular type of FM exam question, we send our students away to practice lots of questions on that examinable area one after the other.
-For example, after learning about foreign exchange hedging, you should practice lots of past exam questions on foreign exchange hedging.
+For example, after learning how to hedge foreign exchange risk, you should practice lots of past exam questions on hedging foreign exchange risk.
 This has the following benefits:

 It actively tests the technical content you have memorised, improving retention